apache/echarts-doc/README.md

 Make sure have a double review on the git diff after formatted.

-## Sync docs between different languages.
+## Sync Docs Between Different Languages

 After you finished editing doc of one language.
 You can use following script to sync it to another language.